jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 If I were to continue with the assignment, I would do the following:
 * Create tests for basic subtraction and division functionality.
 * Implement subtraction and division code that mirrors the addition and multiplication implementations.
 * Create more sophisticated tests that contain different arithmetic operations.
-I think these tests whould fail, since order of operations won't be correct.
+I think these tests whould fail, since the order of operations won't be correct.
 * Rather than looking for the operator tokens using `indexOf("+")`, etc., look for them using `lastIndexOf("+")`, etc. This will find the index of the last one rather than the first one.
 This should implement left-to-right evaluation, but I don't need to over analyze it.
 The tests would confirm when the implementation is correct.
 * `lastIndexOf(...)` still won't be sufficient.
 Rather than looking for just the `lastIndexOf("+")`, the implementation will need to look for the last index of either `+` or `-`, and perform the appropriate operation between the two recursion calls.
 The same applies for multiplication/division.
 A regular expression implementation may work better.
 And even if this is a better solution, I should not implement it until I have a need to implement it.
 And I won't have that need until I have failing tests that force me to implement it.
 * And while the code is being pulled apart and rebuilt to handle subtraction and division, the previous tests are still confirming that we're not breaking any previous functionality in the process.